 On the left side panel, select components and scroll down to find the 'CloudFiles Connected Folder' Component.
 Drag and drop this component.
 Next you need to set reference to a record in your internal salesforce, as well as the record type, to tell this widget where to pick files from.
 For this example, we simply picked the files from the associated lead using it's recordId.

-The steps are summarized in the GIF below -
+The steps are summarized in the video below -

 That's it, now we are all set to see these files as a experience site user once we set the appropriate permissions for the experience site users.

 Before your experience site users can see the connected folders, you need to enable appropriate permissions for them.
 This process can also be automated.
 Follow the simple steps below -

 - Go to Setup > Permission Sets.
 Select the 'CloudFiles External Users'

 - Click on Manage Assignments.
 Then Click Add Assignment.

 - Choose the users you want to add the CloudFiles Permission for.

 - Follow the prompts to finish the assignment process.

 Now we are ready to see the files as a community user would.